 If you have hard water in your home, it means your water has higher levels of minerals that are deposited onto the fabrics you wash.
-Excess minerals stick to fabrics and make them feel stiff or rough, and they are difficult to get out.
+Excess minerals stick to fabrics, carrying dirt and grime with them, and they make the material feel stiff or rough, and they are difficult to get out.

 You use homemade laundry detergent

 If you use a homemade laundry detergent, you may notice a sticky film on your laundry.
-This film occurs because homemade detergent doesn’t rinse off of fabrics as thoroughly as store-bought detergents, so if you haven’t been diligent with the rinsing process, a buildup of residue occurs.
+This film occurs because homemade detergent doesn’t rinse off fabrics as thoroughly as store-bought detergents.
+If you haven’t been diligent with the rinsing process, a buildup of residue occurs after a while.
 If this is the case, a good laundry stripping session may do your fabrics good.

 Your towels aren’t as absorbent as they once were

 After a lot of washing, drying, and laundry products, your towels get a film that prevents water from being absorbed into their fibers.
 Stripping your towels will remove the film and restore your towels to that gloriously absorbent state that you bought them in.

 Your fabrics seem old and dingy